elena563/CS50x/README.md

 - /volume: copied an audio file (.WAV) modifying its volume by a factor given by user.
 - /filter-more: applied filters to bitmap images: grayscale, reflect, blur and edges (I chose this difficult version because edges filter is related to AI).
 - /recover: recover JPEGs files from the forensic image of a memory card.

+#### Problem Set 5: Data Structures
+- /inheritance: completed a program that assignes alleles to a person based on previous generations.